kleenexETH/Cybersecurity-Resources/README.md

 -   **Ghost Security**: Security concepts and practices for Ghost.

 ## Cybersecurity Tools
+section in progress
 ## Cloud Security
+section in progress
 ## Digital Forensics
+section in progress
 ## Osint
 OSINT (Open Source Intelligence) -The practice of collecting information from published or otherwise publicly available sources
 ### People and Organizational